gitlabhq/gitlabhq/doc/api/issues.md

 ## Subscribe to an issue

-Subscribes to an issue to receive notifications.
+Subscribes the authenticated user to an issue to receive notifications.
 If the operation is successful, status code `201` together with the updated issue is returned.
 If the user is already subscribed to the issue, the status code `304` is returned.
 If the project or issue is not found, status code `404` is returned.

 ```
-POST /projects/:id/issues/:issue_id/subscribe
+POST /projects/:id/issues/:issue_id/subscription
 ```

 | Attribute | Type | Required | Description |